 If you read the old fashioned dessert recipes on this website, you'll notice from the citations that many were discovered in vintage editions of "The Fannie Farmer Cookbook," "The White House Cookbook," "Mrs. Beeton's Everyday Cookery," and other classic recipe books that were famous in their day.

 Great news!
-You can sometimes buy reprints of these timeless cookbook classics at affordable prices online.
+You can sometimes buy reprints of these timeless cookbook classics at affordable prices online or in your local bookstore.
 Click the graphic below, search for the cookbook titles you want, and you should find them easily.